petrikaj/lappaa/README.md

 ## ✨ Key Features

-### 🎙️ Record
+### 🎙️ Record or Import

-Tap record and watch your voice come alive on screen in real time.
-Choose from **9 live visualizer styles** — waveforms, radial bars, neon pulses, CRT phosphor lines, spectrum, animated characters and more — so every take already looks the part.
+Capture a fresh thought, or bring in video or audio you already have.
+If you can hear or watch it, you can use it.

-- **Standard mode** — high-quality microphone capture
+- **Standard mode** — high-quality microphone capture with 32-bit float internal processing
 - **Voice Isolation mode** — Apple's system-level mic processing filters background noise in real time, before it even enters the recording
+- 9 live visualiser styles — waveforms, radial bars, neon pulses, CRT phosphor lines, spectrum, animated characters, and more
-- Long press the visualizer to switch styles mid-session
+- Long press the visualiser to switch styles mid-session
 - Long press the timer to choose your aesthetic (Flip Clock, Nixie Tube, Digital LED, Neon, Analog, Retro Terminal...)
 - Double tap the timer to hide it for a clean look
 - "Hey Siri, Start Recording in Lappaa" via App Shortcuts